Adopt a Foster Dog and Be Their Hero!

 Henry arrived last

-Henry’s trailer rolled in last.
-It was an old, round, silver trailer.
-They pulled in near the entrance, parked, and put up a shade tent, little fence, and fake grass.
-Then the fun began!
-One by one the little, barking chihuahuas popped out of the trailer like a clown car.
+One by one the little, barking, and cute chihuahuas popped out of the trailer like a clown car.
 Yes, I said chihuahuas.
 They each relieved themselves on the wanna-be grass and continued barking.

-Out popped this black ball of fur.
-He was bigger than the rest and calm.
-He saw me, came over, and sat at my feet as if to say “I’m yours” or maybe “your mine”?
+He suddenly saw me, came over, and sat at my feet as if to say “I’m yours” or maybe “your mine?”

 My friend screamed, “You better take that dog!”